-Leverage the power of Sage Enterprise Management Development Services
+Leverage the power of Sage X3 Development Services

-Sage Enterprise Management (Sage X3) having a large number of functionalities still requires configuration and development to customize it for particular vertical or industry.
+Sage X3 having a large number of functionalities still requires configuration and development to customize it for particular vertical or industry.
 A common discussion revealed 3 methods of taking up development projects for different Sage X3 vendors.

 - In-house Development Staffing: